DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ## Running

 In order to access the applications, libraries and plugins built and installed into the `$DBT_INSTALL_DIR` area during the above procedure, the system needs to be instructed on where to look for them.
-This is accomplished via tha `dbt-workarea-env` command you've already seen.
+This is accomplished via tha `env.sh` file you've already seen.
 E.g., log into a new shell, cd into your work area, then do the following:
 ```
 export DBT_INSTALL_DIR=<your installation directory> # ONLY needed if you didn't use the default
 . ./env.sh